Product descriptions of GALLMET capsules

 The liver, the gall bladder and the bile ducts, the duodenum and the pancreas together form a structural and functional unit of the digestive system.
 These organs closely interact with each other, well coordinated cooperation is necessary for the perfect digestion.

 In the mouth, the food is chewed up into small pieces by the teeth.
 Even the sight or smell of food, but even more the taste stimulates the secretion of saliva, gastric and other digestive juices as well as a little bile flow.
 The movements of the stomach help in the proper mixing of food and also help to propel it into the duodenum with a great force but in small portions.
 On the mechanical or chemical effect of food and drink, more and more cholecystokinin (gastrointestinal hormone, also called gut hormone) is secreted, contolling the emptying of the gallbladder; one hand this opens the common sphincter of the bile and pancreatic duct forming a common pipe system, on the other hand .contracts the bladder, so the bile and pancreatic juice flows in the duodenum, where it is mixed with the food pulp, thirdly it simulates increased pancreatic secretions, resulting in greatly increased volume of digestive enzymes.
 The gut hormone (cholecystokinin) is produced in the duodenal mucosa, its secretion is provoked by the food and drink reaching the intestines (mainly fats and oils) and it is resulted in bile secretion.
-If bile secretion, bile production or enterohepatic circulation are insufficient, then the breakdown and the digestion of fats won’t be correct.
+If bile secretion, bile production or enterohepatic circulation are insufficient (resulting in bile dificiency that occurs in 25 % of people), then the breakdown and the digestion of fats won’t be correct.
 This can be favorably influenced by the administration of bile acids at mealtimes.

 After cholecystectomy, storage function of the gall bladder is lost.
 The bile continously trickles, so, if there is a higher demand for bile (when having a meal containing a larger amount of fat), there isn’t any bile to release because of the lack of the bladder.
 So, the fats are not completely digested, and when it’s getting into the colon, the intestinal flora eliminates the indigestable parts along with gas formation, causing abdominal bloating, possibly diarrhea.
 Occasionally occurring meal-related bile deficiency, caused by gall bladder surgery, can favorably influenced by administration of bile acids.